explore

 When camping, it’s best to dress in layers.
 Cold weather or precipitation can be unpredictable.
 If you dress in layers, you can always strip off a layer if you get too hot.
 Fail to bring enough layers, however, and you could be miserable if a cold snap hits.

-Layers might include thermal underwear, a t-shirt, a sweater, a parka, and an outer coat.
+Layers might include thermal underwear or a base layer, a t-shirt, a sweater, a parka, and an outer coat.
 Make sure to bring heavy socks, gloves, and a stocking cap or balaclava if you expect cold weather.
 It’s better to have it and not need it, than to need it and not have it!

 Hygiene Tips for Beginner Campers